tshoniunathi/AWS-ReStart-Journey/README.md

 ---

 ## 💾 Labs
-These are the links some of the labs.
+These are the links to the labs in this repository on the topics covered.

 Cloud Foundations
 - Launching an  EC2: https://github.com/tshoniunathi/AWS-ReStart-Journey/tree/7a0dad1cffcf26ef5bf108908cf54f571da252a3/01_Cloud%20Foundations/Launch%20EC2